taaden/Streamers/README.md

 ###### Machine Learning
-   The machine learning models used to predict the variability of future average temperature from the mean average temperature were;
+   The machine learning models used to predict the variability of future average temperature from the mean of average temperatures were;
-   the Random Forest Model and the Decision Tree Model.Both models are example of Supervised learning which follows the basic pattern for supervised learning used in linear regression example:
+   the Random Forest and the Decision Tree Models.
+Both models are example of Supervised learning, they follow the basic pattern for supervised learning used in linear regression, for example:
-     * Split the data into input (X) and output (y).
+     1) Split the data into input (X) and output (y).
-     * Create an instance of the model with model = LinearRegression().
+     2) Create an instance of the model with model = LinearRegression().
-     * Train the model with the dataset with model.fit(X,y).
+     3) Train the model with the dataset with model.fit(X,y).
-     * Create predictions with y_pred = model.predict(X).
+     4) Create predictions with y_pred = model.predict(X).

 * Preprocessing
-   * These two models required endoding labels either by with Pandas or Scikit-learn's LabelEncoder module which first used to first train the label encoder, then convert the text data into numerical data.
+   * These two models required endoding labels either by  Pandas or with Scikit-learn's LabelEncoder module, which when used  first train the label encoder, then convert the text data into numerical data.
    * These two models also required data scaling and normalization,Scikit-learn's StandardScaler module is used to scale data.
    The model -> fit -> predict/transform workflow is also used when scaling data.
 The standard scaler standardizes the data, which means that each feature would be rescaled so that its mean is 0 and its standard deviation is 1.